 As Part of my research I am always seeking to locate examples of galleting from the UK and internationally to learn more about it and contribute to a better understanding.
 If you know of any examples I would be delighted to hear from you.

 I have updated my website to make it more accessible on a range of devices.
-This has involved a number of changes to the following pages and in particular the galleries which I am currently working on.
+This has involved a number of changes to the following pages and in particular the galleries which are now arranged geographically according to country.

 That galleting may be found on Guernsey and was often of small black pebbles pushed into the mortar? - see gallery.